google_counter

 What is Ovarian Cancer?

-Ovarian cancer is a malignant tumor that develops in the ovaries - the small, almond-shaped organs located on either side of the uterus, responsible for producing eggs and female hormones.
+Ovarian cancer is a malignant tumor that develops in the ovaries – the small, almond-shaped organs located on either side of the uterus, responsible for producing eggs and female hormones.
 Although it is not the most common gynecologic cancer, it causes more deaths than any other cancer of the female reproductive system.
-The disease often grows silently, and by the time symptoms appear, it is usually in an advanced stage.

-Like many cancers, ovarian cancer is classified into four stages:
+Like many cancers, ovarian cancer is classified into four stages [3]:

 • Stage I is limited to one or both ovaries.